Understanding the ISO 14000 Family of Standards

 "I want to get ISO 14000 certified"

-Now, you want your facility to get certified as environmentally friendly.
-“Give me that ISO 14000?”
-Not as easy as that.
-Which norm exactly do you ask for?
-There is a whole family of standards.
-Each topic has its own.
-The variety of norms seems infinite: ISO 14001 can be described as general user’s guide for environmental management, whereas 14020 to 14025 include labels and declaration.
-ISO 14015 determines the environmental assessment of sites and organizations, 14062 the goals.
-Some norms even have multiple sub-norms, such as ISO 14064-1,-2,-3.
+You want your facility certified as environmentally friendly — but which norm exactly do you need?
+There is a whole family of standards, and each topic has its own.
+The variety seems almost infinite: ISO 14001 covers Environmental Management Systems, 14020 to 14025 cover labels and declarations, ISO 14015 covers environmental due diligence, and ISO 14062 addresses design for environment.
+Some norms even have multiple sub-norms, such as ISO 14064-1, -2, and -3.
 The good news: ISO 14000 is generic.
-Any organization, no matter what size or branch, whether public or private, can apply.
+Any organization — regardless of size, sector, public or private — can apply.
 But what do all these numbers stand for?

 ISO 14040 & ISO 14044: Life Cycle Assessment